freesasa/freesasa-python/docs/source/intro.rst

    pip install freesasa

-Binaries are available for Python 2.7, 3.5, 3.6 and 3.7 for Mac OS X and Windows, in addition to the source distribution.
+Binaries are available for Python 3.7-3.11 for Mac OS X and Windows, in addition to the source distribution.